-What Are Typical Life Insurance Premiums In the Newfoundland and Labrador Area / GTA?
+What are typical Life Insurance rates In the Newfoundland and Labrador?

 The chart shows a comparison of term life and universal life insurance premiums for Life Insurance across Canada.

-Please consider that though these are self-reported data, we found out that many consumers in Ontario and in Newfoundland and Labrador, in particular, are underinsured.
+Please consider that though these are self-reported data, we found out that many consumers in Newfoundland and Labrador are underinsured.

 Life Insurance rates in Newfoundland and Labrador will also strongly depend on number of factors – here you see average rates paid by Canadians.